 Video Tutorial For Beginners – Logic Pro X

-Choosing the Best DAW: 5.
-Propellerhead Reason (Version 9)
+5. Propellerhead Reason (Version 9) Review

-“Self-contained” is probably the most adapted word to used to describe “Reason”.
+“Self-contained” is probably the most adapted word used to describe “Reason”.
 This DAW provides an extensive amount of built-in plugins, which are called rack extensions.
 With Reason 9, a considerable amount of upgrades were added.
 One of the great advantages of using Reason over another plugin is the faculty to be able to produce completely in the box with a vast array of plugins.
 Furthermore, reason provides additional (payable) plugins which can complete your existing setup.
-It is worth mentionning that connectivity between Reason and Ableton has been made possible with Ableton link.
+It is worth mentioning that connectivity between Reason and Ableton has been made possible with Ableton link.

 Additionally, The workflow can be described as unique, very much inspired by hardware interfaces.
 The interface feels appealing and sleek without removing any of its flawless and creative workflow.
 More specifically, a lot of users have praised the modular routing which is provided with this DAW.
 The process of creating music on Reason is really enjoyable and quite similar to playing a game, resulting from the interface’s malleability, presentation and design.